dev7777777dahiya/Facial-Feature-Generation/README.md

 An interactive **Streamlit** app for **generating** and **editing** human faces using **Stable Diffusion models**!
 Customize features like **age**, **smile intensity**, **eye color**, and **hair color** — all in a beautiful web UI.

+This project can also be used to **quickly generate composite images of criminals** based on **witness descriptions**.
+You can create a realistic base face using text prompts, then **fine-tune features like age, smile, eye color, and hair color** as needed to closely match the witness account — allowing fast and flexible image generation for investigative purposes.

 ---

 ## 🚀 Features